redfox2045/ceg-4900-lab1/README.md

 There are many tools and applications that allow you to create networked servers but at the heart of them all are sockets.
 A *socket* is one endpoint in a two way communication link between two programs.
-The `code/tcp-client.py` is a simply python program that creates a client socket.
+The `code/tcp-client.py` is a simple python program that creates a client socket.
 Using this python program answer the following questions:

 1. What IP address and port is `tcp-client.py` connecting to?